-Playing board games is one of the best ways to connect with tweens and teens.
-Family game night can also teach reading comprehension, cooperation, strategy, patience and sportsmanship.
-Our top 10 board games for tweens and teens include skill and strategy board games, cooperative board games, funny board games and social or relationship-building board games.
+Playing board games is one of the best ways to spend time together as a family, so we put together a list of the best board games for teenagers and tweens.
+Family game night also teaches reading comprehension, cooperation, strategy, patience and sportsmanship.
+Our list of the best board games for teenagers and tweens include skill and strategy board games, cooperative board games, funny board games and big-group social games.

 I attended a PTA meeting last year and listened to two sixth grade teachers give a proposal for a $500 grant to buy board games for their classrooms.
 I come from a family that loves and plays lots of games, and I was still amazed at what they shared and how much sense it made.
 They explained that reading and comprehension are closely tied to how much you WANT and NEED to understand what you're reading - and if you want to play a game, you want and need to understand the directions.
 They also talked about other skills board games can teach kids: cooperation, strategy, patience, sportsmanship.
 They got the grant.

-We vetted this list of board games with our own tweens and teens, so we know these are winners.
-We're also constantly updating as we find new family board games to play.
+We vetted this list of the best board games for teenagers and tweens with our own kids, so we know these are winners.
+We're also constantly updating as we find new games for family game night or get-togethers with friends or extended family.

 This post contains affiliate links - we earn a small commission if you purchase through our links, and we appreciate your support.